chatbot-pf/context-please/CONTRIBUTING.md

-# Contributing to Claude Context
+# Contributing to Context Please

-Thank you for your interest in contributing to Claude Context!
+Thank you for your interest in contributing to Context Please!
 This guide will help you get started.

+> **Note:** This is a fork of [claude-context](https://github.com/zilliztech/claude-context) by Zilliz.
+For contributions to the original project, please visit their repository.

 ## 🚀 Getting Started